Clean Diesel Engine Research Laboratory

 Advanced emission analyzer systems (CO/CO2/O2/NOx/HC) including fast response Cambustion analyzers, AVL smoke meter, CAI analyzers, and high temperature/pressure measurement and diagnostics systems; Heated synthetic gas testing benches; EGR and intake boost treatment systems.

-Clean Diesel Lab’s own custom designed Labview programs for low pressure fuel injection, HCCI enabling program, boost and backpressure automatic control, on-line heat-release analyses, emission monitor, high precision cylinder pressure trace recording program, and emission and performance analysis, data synchronization and reporting etc.
+Clean Diesel Lab’s own custom designed LabVIEW programs for low pressure fuel injection, HCCI enabling program, boost and backpressure automatic control, on-line heat-release analyses, emission monitor, high precision cylinder pressure trace recording program, and emission and performance analysis, data synchronization and reporting etc.

 In-house software to facilitate/monitor engine performance: On-line heat release analysis program, Data synchronization and reporting tool, Adaptive control Program